-I found this great article from the Atlantic from 2013 which pointed out the differences—and points out how post reunification—the Germans frown upon attacking your neighbor.
+I found this great 2013 article from The Atlantic which pointed out the differences and explains how, post-reunification, the Germans frowned upon attacking your neighbor.
 It’s really an interesting read.

-Beyond campaigning, the parliamentary system works quite a bit different than the U.S. system.
+Beyond campaigning, the parliamentary system works quite differently than the U.S. system.
 The seats are distributed between far more parties.
-To be recognized as a party in the Bundestag, you have to have 5% of the seats of people from a similar party.
+To be recognized as a party in the Bundestag you have to have 5% of the seats of people from a similar party.

 Here’s the current landscape of German politics:The NDP is the far, far-right party and the AFD is the far-right party.
 Neither of these parties currently have any seats in parliament.

 The Christian Democratic Union (CDU) and the Christian Social Union (CSU) are, together, the largest party and represent the center-right.
 This is Angela Merkel’s party and they have a controlling number of seats in the Bundestag with 309 seats.